Collections Wing Tours

-Tours of Smith House are scheduled May – October on one Friday and one Sunday of each month.
+Tours of Smith House are scheduled May – October on the third Saturday and the fourth Sunday of each month.

-Photography+ Tours are the first tour of the day from 12:00noon to 1:30pm.
-These tours are $55 per person, and photography is allowed inside the home.
+Photography+ Tours are the first tour of the day from 11:30am to 1:00pm.
+These tours are $55 per person, and photography is allowed inside the home, for personal use only.
 This is longer than our standard tour and has fewer visitors for a more intimate experience.
 Tours are limited to 15 guests.
 Please note that no tripods and no flash photography are permitted inside the house.

 For the safety and comfort of all visitors, children younger than eight years old, including infants and toddlers, are not permitted on this tour.
 Due to the historical status and intimate nature of the House, many rooms and passageways are very narrow and therefore the house is not wheelchair accessible.